 For my mouth shall speak truth; and wickedness is an abomination to my lips.

-Lady Wisdom rejects free speech!
+Lady Wisdom rejects free speech.
 She only says excellent things and right things (Pr 8:6).
 She speaks the truth and hates wicked words (Pr 8:7).
 Every word she utters is righteous, and she never says corrupt or perverse things (Pr 8:8).
-This is perfect speech!
+Her speech is perfect speech.

 Wisdom is gloriously pure, without deceit or lies, unlike any other source of information you have ever encountered.
 If you are tired of the vain and profane rants of this world’s fools and scorners, then read and learn the Bible and its pure words of truth and wisdom.

 This chapter of Proverbs personifies wisdom as a woman.
 Solomon did this to exalt wisdom personally and powerfully.
 The main lessons are to see the value of wisdom, the benefits that come from having it, and the easy availability of it for those who want it.
 The proverb before you describes wisdom as loving truth and hating wicked thoughts.